Therapists and Clients Experiencing Election Anxiety

 Some ways to let go of non-productive thoughts include self-care activities, meditation and breathing techniques, and participating in hobbies.

-The 4-7-8-breathing technique
+Practice the 4-7-8-breathing technique

 To find calm in times of election stress, Biros recommends focusing on mindful breathing.
 “The ‘4-7-8’ breathing technique is particularly helpful for stress,” she says.